particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 The B Series SoM (system-on-a-module) is similar to the Boron in that it is a 3rd-generation cellular device.
 It plugs into an M.2 NGFF connector on your custom circuit board and is intended for mass production use.

+- [B Series SoM First Board](/tutorials/hardware-projects/som-first-board/) is a simple SoM base board powered by USB only, no battery support.

+- [AN001 Basic SoM Design](/datasheets/app-notes/an001-basic-som-design) is a simple SoM base board.
+Like a Boron it can be powered by LiPo battery, USB, or an external DC supply.
+It includes: RGB LED, bq24195 PMIC, MAX17043 Fuel Gauge, USB Connector, LiPo Connector (JST-PH), and M.2 SoM Connector.

+Even though the B Series SoM is more difficult to prototype with than the Boron, the B Series module is designed for enterprise deployment and production at scale.
+The larger width of the module allows for a wider selection of cellular modems, which is why there's LTE Cat 1 (with 2G/3G fallback) for the B Series SoM but not for the Boron.
+The Quectel EG91-E modem is physically too wide to fit in the Boron (Adafruit feather) form-factor.

 #### Country Compatibility - B Series SoM